A world without walls

 9 November 1989

+You can’t talk about Berlin without thinking about the ‘fall of the wall’.
 The Peaceful Revolution that ended the Cold War started 30 years ago.
-10.957 days.
+In numbers, the wall existed for 10,316 days.
+And 160km or 100 miles was the path along the former Wall.
 Is being said the first border crossings to open was at Bornholmer Strasse.

 To mark this occasion, 7 open-air storytelling exhibitions “were planned at historic locations in Berlin.”